casperchew/SC2002/README.md

 - log in as ccstaff -> select generate internship opportunity report -> select any internship -> check if report is properly generated.

 ## Database
+The default password to all the users is `password`.

 ### Students
 | StudentID | Name | Major | Year | Email |